-(Have you noticed that you don’t have to be alone to feel lonely?)
+(You may have noticed that you don’t have to be alone to feel lonely…)

 If you could paint the picture of your ideal relationship, what would it look like?
-What are the features that are most important to you, and that you are most aware of their absence?
-In what ways are you most unfulfilled?
+What are the features that are most important to you and most felt in their absence?
+In what ways are you most unfulfilled in love?

 Let’s write the most powerful love letter you’ve ever written!